yaddabristol/crud/README.md

 The `image` field type assumes the use of [Laravel Stapler](https://github.com/CodeSleeve/laravel-stapler) for attaching images to models.
 If you don't want to use that, you can easily override the image field type or create your own.
 Just copy `crud/src/Views/fields/image.blade.php` to `{YOUR_APP}/resources/views/fields/image.blade.php`.

+### Default Values

+To add default values in a create form, set `protected $attributes = [];` on your model.

 ## Gotchas

 ### Models

-Remeber to set up the Fillable fields of the Model, otherwise it will fail with a mass assigment exeption on _token.
+Remember to set up the Fillable fields of the Model, otherwise it will fail with a mass assignment exception on `_token`.

 ### File uploads